-The Improving Tomorrow: Prevention Focused Mentoring program is a grant funded program through the Iowa Department of Public Health.
+The Improving Tomorrow: Prevention Focused Mentoring program is a grant funded program through the Iowa Department of Health and Human Services

 Participants in this program are asked to have conversations with their Little (child) about substance abuse, problem gambling prevention, and life skills from the tools and trainings provided.
 Participants will provide updates on usage of the materials and successes with their Little on connections related to life-skills and prevention to their Match Support Specialist on match support calls and with the program specialist.